 So when I learned about quilting, I swore I would never 1) Hand Applique, 2) Hand Piece and 3) Hand Quilt.
 However, I saw and appreciated the beauty, versatility and skill of applique so was excited when I found this book:

 I wanted desperately to try it and then as now, it helped to have a project with a definite purpose to push me to start something.
-In this case it was realizing that since my Mom would travel to visit my Aunt (her sister-in-law and best friend from childhood) every Fall in Virginia, I could make something for her to take to her.
+In this case it was realizing that since my Mom would travel to visit another Aunt of mine (who is my mother's sister-in-law and best friend from childhood) every Fall in Virginia, I could make something for her to take to her.
 Well, I didn't finish it in time for it to be ferried by my Mom as courier but I did mail it to my Aunt when it was done.
 This was not the last doll quilt I made for her either: I made two more in 2010 which can be seen here and I was just thinking this year that it may be time to make her another one.
 Of course I also had to eat my words that year when I did finally succumb to all the hand worked beauty I saw around the web and learned to Hand Applique and Hand Quilt.
 I climbed over the last hand work mountain when I was forced (because of ailing sewing machines) to Hand Piece a project in 2015!

 Lastly it should be noted that I did finally make one of the quilt projects from that early Simplicity booklet.
 It was a quilt for the second grandchild of the Aunt that gave me the book!